ponylang/rfcs/text/0000-safe-local-variable.md

 * `lrw! <: lrw`
 * `lro! <: lro`

-Last but not least, the return type of a function cannot be of a such _local_ reference capability, which would be an explicit leak of data we don't want to leak.
-A consequence is that the default reference capability of a type cannot be a _local_ one.

 ## Subtyping

 When only considering reference capabilities, a `lrw` is not different from a `ref` and a `lro` is not different from a `box`, so the subtyping is rather simple: